6 August 2021

 Learn how not to take things personally

-In a nutshell, I’m mighty proud of my Coachee.
-She has the humility to learn from her direct reports & peers, the courage to be aware of her limitations & to change & the discipline to take action.
+In a nutshell, I’m mighty proud of my client.
+She has the humility to learn from her direct reports and peers, be aware of her limitations, the courage to change and the discipline to take action.

 And for that I’m grateful to be her Coach.
-Validated as an Executive Coach.
+I felt validated.
 And, most important of all, coaching works!

 That’s why I do what I do.